Table of Contents

 Conclusion

-Like any medication, semaglutide comes with side effects.
-Common side effects include nausea, vomiting, and diarrhea.
-For endometriosis patients, these side effects must be weighed against the potential benefits.
-Long-term safety is another concern that requires careful monitoring, especially considering the chronic nature of endometriosis and the possibility of prolonged medication use.
+Like any medication, semaglutide has side effects, including nausea, vomiting, and diarrhea.
+For endometriosis patients, weighing these side effects against potential benefits is essential.
+Long-term safety requires careful monitoring, especially given the chronic nature of endometriosis and prolonged medication use.

 Research Citations